daniel-esq/basic-jdhk/basic-devkit/README.md

 ~~~

-#####Start dashboard
+##### Start dashboard
-Minikube has a dashboard addon enabled by  default that helps developers monitor the status of the cluster
+Minikube has a dashboard addon enabled by default that helps developers monitor the status of the cluster.

-_Run the below command in a different terminal tab_
+_Run the below command in a different terminal tab:_
 ~~~
  minikube dashboard
 ~~~